 Bangladesh pledged to "strengthen its constructive engagement and cooperation with other members of the Human Rights Council to make it an efficient and effective body".
 However, it has not extended standing invitation to Special Procedures.
 It has currently accepted visit requests from two Special Procedure mandate holders, namely, the Special Rapporteur on Housing, and the Special Rapporteur on Myanmar, whose report is forthcoming.
-Description of the Special Rapporteur on Myanmar, whose report is forthcoming.
+224